arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 ## Set Up

-To check that you set up correctly the board please visit our [Getting Started Guide](https://docs.arduino.cc/tutorials/nicla-vision/getting-started) for both **OpenMV** and **Arduino** available instructions.
+To check that you correctly set up the board please visit our [Getting Started Guide](https://docs.arduino.cc/tutorials/nicla-vision/getting-started) for both **OpenMV** and **Arduino** instructions.

 ## OpenMV

-Open the program by going to **Examples > Arduino > NanoRP2040 > Audio > Audio_fft.py**.
+Open the script by going to **Examples > Arduino > NanoRP2040 > Audio > Audio_fft.py**.

-***Using the same sketch as  the NanoRP2040, cause both boards access the microhpone the same way***
+***Using the same sketch as the NanoRP2040, because both boards access the microhpone in the same way***

-Make sure you linked the board by checking the Serial Port and upload the program.
+Make sure the board is connected, if the board is connected to OpenMV you should see a green play button in the bottom left corner of the window.
+If you do not see this icon, try pressing the connect button in the bottom left corner.
+If there still is some issue to connect the board take another look at the getting started guide.

-You will see an spectrum analyzer on the top right panel that reflects the audio readings input.
+When the script is running, you will see an spectrum analyzer in the top right panel that reflects the audio readings input.
+Try making some noise and see how it reacts.

 ![OpenMV IDE - Spectrum analyzer](assets/OpenMV_spectrumAnalyzer.png)